kiwix/kiwix-js/README.md

 Technically, after reading an article from a ZIM file, there is a need to "inject" the dependencies (images, css, etc).
 For compatibility reasons, there are several ways to do it:

-- the "jQuery" mode parses the DOM to find the HTML tags of these dependencies and modifies them to put the Base64 content in it.
+- "JQuery" mode parses the DOM to find the HTML tags of these dependencies and modifies them to point to content we extract from the ZIM.
 It is compatible with any browser.
-It works well on Mediawiki-based content but can miss some dependencies in some contents
+It works well on Mediawiki-based content but can miss some dependencies in some content
-- the "ServiceWorker" mode uses a Service Worker to catch any HTTP request the page would send and reply with content read from the ZIM file.
-It is a generic and much cleaner way than jQuery mode, but it does not work on all browsers.
+- "ServiceWorker" mode uses a Service Worker to catch any HTTP request the page may send and reply with content read from the ZIM file.
+It is a generic and much cleaner way of serving content to the browser than jQuery mode, but it does not work on all browsers.
 And Service Workers are currently disabled by Mozilla in Firefox extensions.
 We use a workaround (an offline-first PWA version) as a substitute within the extension.

 ## Compatibility

-Since the app is written in HTML/JavaScript, it should work in many recent browser engines.
+Since the app is written in HTML/JavaScript, it should work in most recent browser engines and many older ones too.

 ### Officially supported platforms